Fall 2025: August 25 - December 12

 • Violating terms of applicable software licensing agreements or copyright laws.

-• Publishing copyrighted material without the consent of the owner on District Web sites in violation of copyright laws.
+• Publishing copyrighted material without the consent of the owner on District websites in violation of copyright laws.

 • Downloading of unlicensed or copyrighted movies or music for other than legally authorized uses or uses authorized by the District.

-Should an employee be directed by a supervisor to perform an activity they believe may be in violation of this policy, or if they are given a directive which inhibits the employee in performing his/her duties or assignments, the employee may request that the directive and/or permission for exception be put in writing and signed by the supervisor.
+Should an employee be directed by a supervisor to perform an activity that they believe may be in violation of this Procedure, or if they are given a directive which inhibits the employee in performing his/her duties or assignments, the employee may request that the directive and/or permission for exception be put in writing and signed by the supervisor.

-Activities by technical staff as authorized by appropriate District or college officials that take action for security, enforcement, technical support, troubleshooting or performance testing purposes will not be considered abuse of the Network.
+Activities by technical staff as authorized by appropriate District or college officials that take action for security, enforcement, technical support, troubleshooting, or performance testing purposes will not be considered abuse of the Network.

-Although personal use is not an intended use, the District recognizes that the Network will be used for incidental personal activities and will take no disciplinary action provided that such use is within reason and provided that such usage is ordinarily on an employees own time, is occasional and does not interfere with or burden the Districts resources.
+Although personal use is not an intended use, the District recognizes that the Network will be used for incidental personal activities and will take no disciplinary action provided that such use is within reason and provided that such usage is ordinarily on an employee’s own time, is occasional and does not interfere with or burden the District’s resources.
 Likewise, the District will not purposefully surveil or punish use of the network for union business-related communication between employees and their unions.